alanwsmith/nextjs-env-keychain-test/README.md

 Storing Next.js Env Vars In macOS Keychain Access
 =================================================

-This is an example showing how to pull credentails from macOS Keychain Access in a next.js app so you don't have to store them in cleartext.
+These examples show how to use the macOS Keychain

-The process uses a `.env.development` file as a switch so Keychain Access is used locally and environmental variables stored on your host
+App during local development to store environmental variables while switching to standard ones in production.
-(e.g. netlify) are used in produciton.
+This provides a way to do local development without storing passwords in plaintext files.